Counseling and Psychological Services (CAPS) is open!

 All are welcome here.
 We strive to acknowledge, accept, and support the perspectives of a diverse campus population.
 This includes, but is not limited to, race/ethnicity, gender, age, sexual orientation, ability, religious/spiritual affiliation, socio-economic status, and immigration status.

 Confidentiality is an essential part of all counseling relationships.
 The CAPS staff adhere to the ethical standards of our profession as well as to state and federal laws relating to confidentiality.
 Therefore, you can be assured everything you say to your counselor is kept within CAPS unless you give us written permission to release information to a third party.
 There are some instances where we are legally compelled to break confidentiality.
-These include situations in which your counselor determines that you are at imminent risk of harming yourself or others; child, elder or dependent adult abuse is suspected (note that child abuse includes intentional viewing of child pornography); and court ordered releases of information.
+These include situations in which your counselor determines that you are at imminent risk of harming yourself or others; child, elder or dependent adult abuse is suspected (note that child abuse includes intentional viewing of child pornography); and certain rare legal circumstances.
+Basic information about your attendance at CAPS may have to be disclosed as related to public health mandates.
 Your counselor will discuss these exceptions with you at your first meeting.